Popp1nFresh/Popp1nFresh.github.io/about.md

 ---

 <p class="message">
   Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+This Jekyll theme is based of Hyde...See below for more information.
 </p>

 TEXT TEXT TEXT